PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 ```

 (Note the above will also have downloaded the `pgm` items for the months
-and the countries, so this is available for later processing.)
+and the countries, so this is available for later processing.
+Adding the
+`pgm` training data would need to be added to the above if desired.)

 ## Basic data manipulation for country-months